|Sex Offender statistics, why registration and community notification are important:

 - Nearly 70% of child sex offenders have between 1 and 9 victims; at least 20% have 10 to 40 victims.

 - An average serial child molester may have as many as 400 victims in his lifetime.

 - Sex offenders move an average of 3 times per year

-- In some metropolitan areas, 80% of the population lives within one mile of a registered sex offender
+- In most metropolitan areas, 80% of the population lives within one mile of a registered sex offender

 What can I do to protect my family?

 Get Automatic Notification!
 Your local law enforcement may provide automatic notification to you should a registered sex offender move close to you.
 If your local law enforcement does not already provide direct or email notification, you should contact your local law enforcement and request that they implement such a service.

 All statistics and facts were taken from the Darkness 2 Light, National Center for Exploited and Missing Children, and VERA Institute of Justice websites.

 |I got a notice, What should I do?